BodinoMing/ielts/speaking.md

 **example:** He had an incredible talent for making difficult scientific concepts easy to understand, and he always made class fun and engaging.Additionally, he went above and beyond to offer extra help and support to students who were struggling with the material

+**What were your primary school teachers like?**

+ kind and supportive.

+**reason:**They always encouraged me to do my best and helped me when I was struggling with a subject.

+**example:** I remember one teacher in particular who would stay after school to help me with my math homework.
+She was very patient and explained things in a way that made it easy for me to understand.

 ### 1.2.6 Wild animals

 **Are there wild animals in your country?**